StevanFreeborn/onspring-api-sdk-python/README.md

 The python SDK for **version 2** of the Onspring API is meant to simplify development in Python for Onspring customers who want to build integrations with their Onspring instance.

 **Note:**
 This is an unofficial SDK for the Onspring API.
-It was not built in consultation with Onspring Technologies LCC or a member of their development team.
+It was not built in consultation with Onspring Technologies LLC or a member of their development team.

 This SDK was developed independently using their existing C# SDK as a guide and with the intention of making development of integrations done in Python with an Onspring instance quicker and more convenient.